yugokato/pytest-data-loader/README.md

 CLI option, etc. The fixture provides a callable (an instance of the `DataLoaderFixture` class) that accepts a file path and returns the loaded data.
 It uses the same path resolution and loading logic as `@load`.
 Loader options like `file_reader`, `onload_func`, and read options are also supported and can be passed as keyword arguments.
-Below is an example where the file path depends on both a custom CLI option (`--env`) and parametrized test inputs, which is something the regular data loader decorators cannot support:
+Below is an example where the file path depends on both a custom CLI option and parametrized test inputs, which is a use case `@load` cannot support:

 ```python
 import pytest